Neruvy/Neruvy-Bot/README.md

 # Discord Bot

-A feature-rich Discord bot with moderation, utility, and fun commands.
+A feature-rich Discord bot with moderation and utility.

 ## Setup Instructions